 Optimistic explanatory style reverses the negative self-talk with terms that reframe the situation from permanent to temporary.
 It’s a passing storm, like all storms.
 It’s not pervasive but specific to a certain situation.
 Therefore, it’s not going to affect everything you do for the rest of your life.
 And you don’t take the event personally.
 That takes the ego out of the equation and the emotions that gush irrationally from it.

-The optimistic style brings back the analytical brain that was hijacked by the primitive emotional brain, the limbic system.
+The optimistic style brings back the analytical brain hijacked by the primitive emotional brain residing in the ancient limbic system.
 You can start to weigh pro and con again.
 The sky is no longer falling.

 The power to manage stress is within us all when we shut down the false story of stress and reframe it with the right explanatory style.
 This skill can transform lives and workplaces.
 Without an understanding of how to frame pressure, pace, and workload, the default is to the reflex catastrophic story.
-With it, you can manage any challenge.
+With the right self-talk, you can manage any challenge.

 Stress management training can put your team on the path to effective performance.
 If you are interested in a program for your organization, click the button below for details on pricing and content.
 Reframe the overwhelm game.